mSvcBench/muBench/Docs/Manual.md

 python3 Benchmarks/Runner/Runner.py -c Configs/RunnerParameters.json
 ```

-> We recommend executing the `Runner` outside the nodes of the cluster where the microservices application is running, with the purpose of not holding resources from the running services and bias the test results.
+> We recommend executing the `Runner` outside the nodes of the cluster where the microservices application is running, with the purpose of not holding resources from the running services.

 *File mode*

 In `file` mode, the `Runner` takes as input one or more *workload* description files whose lines describe the request events, in terms of time and identifiers of the service to be called.
+This makes the test reproducible.
 We can see an example of a workload file below.

 ```json
 [